Oxford East sits within the City of Oxford (excluding the north-west quarter of the city included within the Oxford West & Abingdon constituency).

 Roz has two grown up sons, a step daughter, five beautiful granddaughters, an energetic grandson; the seventh grandchild, a boy, arrived in June 2013.
 She is actively involved with many local community groups and serves as a Charity Trustee for Risinghurst Community Association and Headington Quarry Village Hall.
 Roz married Paul Rogers at Holy Trinity Church, Headington Quarry and helps there with the welcome team.

-Altaf is currently Sheriff of the City of Oxford and shadow spokesperson for Culture and Communities.
+Altaf is currently shadow spokesperson for Culture and Communities.

 I have been residing and working in OX3 for more than two decades and am very well versed with the area, the people and their issues.
 I am a family man and all my children have been born, bred and schooled locally.